Household Hazardous Waste

 • Used motor oil - Maximum quantity of 5 gallons per visit

-Other, additional items are allowed at monthly collection events.
+Other, additional items are allowed at our monthly collection events.

 Unacceptable Materials